Assistant practitioners are experienced staff working in support roles, alongside qualified healthcare professionals.

 - mental health services, supporting adults or young people with mental health issues

 - stroke rehabilitation, helping people recover in their own homes

 - emergency medicine, treating patients so they can return home as soon as possible

 - radiography, helping to diagnose or treat a patient's illness

-- a health centre, changing dressings and monitoring medication
+- a health centre or GP surgery, changing dressings and monitoring medication

 As an assistant practitioner, you'll always work under the direction of a health professional such as a nurse, dietitian, physiotherapist, podiatrist or biomedical scientist.
 Your level of training and experience means you can often work alone, without supervision.
 You'll carry out agreed procedures, referring to a professional for guidance when necessary.

-You could work in hospitals, clinics and in the community.
+You could work in hospitals, clinics or in the community eg GP surgeries.
 You may visit patients in their homes or in residential care.
 You'll work closely with other healthcare staff and have a lot of contact with patients.

 As well as healthcare experience, trainee assistant practitioners have a healthcare qualification, usually at level 3, such as the CACHE Diploma in Clinical Healthcare Support.

 - physically strong for lifting and patients and equipment